When does the Wexford Cycle take place?

 What happens after the Cycle?

-Every year there is a post-Cycle event with up to 250 people attending.
+Every year there is a well-attended post-cycle BBQ event, this is an integral part of the Wexford Cycle every year.
+The Wexford Cycle is not just about cycling, nor is it just about fundraising, it is about friendship.
 This year, there will be a fantastic barbecue at the Whites of Wexford Hotel, with a pre-drinks reception and live music afterwards.
+We would be delighted if you could join us.

 What time do coaches leave on Saturday night and Sunday morning?